 The N.Y.S.
 Inspection Must Occur at an Authorized Private Inspection Facility

 Not just anyone can perform the inspection.
 Instead, the inspection must occur at a licensed inspection station.
 Additionally, a certified motor vehicle inspector must conduct the inspection.
 If your vehicle passes, you will be given a sticker to place on your windshield, which will also state when the inspection expires.
 If a law enforcement officer pulled you over, he or she might check your emissions sticker to see whether it has expired and if it has, you may receive a traffic ticket.

 New York law enforcement officers are becoming more strict on ensuring that inspections occur at authorized facilities.
 You may have taken your vehicle to get emissions tested at a facility that stated they were certified, but many unauthorized private facilities will issue fake inspection stickers.
 The burden is on you as a driver to ensure you take your vehicle to an authorized station.
 If the station is authorized, you could avoid facing a more expensive $300 ticket with an $85 surcharge.
 A driver could face a misdemeanor charge and up to 30 days in jail under section 306-f for using a sticker from an unauthorized inspection station.
 The fines and jail time associated with this misdemeanor charge increase as the number of convictions within 18 months increases.

-What If My Vehicle Failed the Emissions Test?
+What If My Vehicle Failed the Emissions Test In New York?

 Older vehicles may fail the emissions inspection and may not be able to be registered, although there are some exceptions for historic vehicles.
 The registration may not be renewed if the vehicle has already been registered and fails an emissions test.
 If your vehicle has been inspected for emissions testing and failed, you cannot legally drive it in New York.
 You can be issued a ticket for no inspection certificate regardless of why you don’t have an up-to-date certificate.